 The research plan suggests theoretical modelling of the plasmonic metasurface based on the con- cepts of topological photonics and analogies with TMD behavior.
 Initially, a geometry and the structure parameters are chosen depending on the desired functionality.
 Then a numerical model is investigated using a commercially available software (such as Comsol Multiphysics and Lumerical) and also by semi-analitical methods based on the scattering formalism.31 Once the metasurface is optimized it is designed and fabricated on a thin (100 nm) golden layer by means of a FIB milling.
 We use sputtering type evaporation to avoid homogeneity caused by large scale crystallization.
 The analysis of the structure is then performed in a free-space beam set-up shown in Fig. 1 under illumination of a CW diode laser at the wavelength of 780 nm.
 The polarization state at the entrance and the exit of the system is controlled by a set of the HWP and a QWP.
 The fc-space images are obtained by an additional Fourier lens.
 The CD maps are acquired using the Eq.
 1 by alternate illumination with the RCP and the LCP states.

-Future plan and outlook
+Future Plan and Outlook

-Our preliminary results show that space-inversion symmetry in graphene-like plasmonic metasur- faces leads to strong polarization dependent directivity of SP modes and under some conditions result in a spin-dependent edge state.
-This effects have been recently demonstrated with excitonic modes in TMDs.
-We believe that further study of our proposed structures may shed light on the fundamental aspects of topological phases both in solid state physics and in photonics providing a vast range of possible nanophotonic applications.
-The main aim of the proposed research is to establish our experimental findings by a solid theoretical modelling as well as explore the variety of designs and concepts of topological plasmonic metasurfaces.
+Our preliminary results show that space-inversion symmetry in graphene-like plasmonic metasurfaces leads to strong polarization that is dependent directivity on SP modes and under some conditions results in a spin-dependent edge state.
+These effects have been recently demonstrated with excitonic modes in TMDs.
+Further study of our proposed structures may shed light on the fundamental aspects of topological phases both in solid-state physics and in photonics, providing a vast range of possible nanophotonic applications.
+The main aim of the proposed research is to establish our experimental findings by solid theoretical modeling and exploring the variety of designs and concepts of topological plasmonic metasurfaces.
 Specifically, the future research will be concentrated on the following subjects:

-• Direct measurement of the topological phase Preliminary results show that our structure is capable of inducing a spiral phase due to a space-variant coupling to the plasmonic modes.
-Currently this effect has been only shown quantitatively by comparing with the hexagonal structure illuminated with a spiral phase (see Fig.6).
-Nevertheless, this phase can be mea- sured in our system by using heterodyne interferometry.
-Previously we have constructed a leakage radiation microscopy set-up embedded in a Mach-Zehnder interferometer in order to obtain an instantaneous phase of a plasmonic signal (see Fig. 7).
-This system has been
+• Direct measurement of the topological phase preliminary results show that our structure is capable of inducing a spiral phase due to a space-variant coupling to the plasmonic modes.
+Currently, this effect has been only shown quantitatively by comparison with the hexagonal structure illuminated with a spiral phase (Fig.6).
+Nevertheless, this phase can be measured in our system by using heterodyne interferometry.
+Previously, we constructed a leakage radiation microscopy set-up embedded in a Mach-Zehnder interferometer to obtain an instantaneous phase of a plasmonic signal (Fig. 7).
+This system was